 - Create a sturdier box for yourself by filling it with disposable diapers.
 Not only can you wrap your light bulbs and hard drives in them, but also any other small items that might break inside the original packaging of their container during shipping or storage.
 And don’t forget to recycle those packing peanuts.

 - Why not try using your baby’s diaper to soak up the sweat from under your arms?
-Cut a hole in one of them, and let it hang down over both sides.
+Cut a hole in one of them and let it hang down over both sides.
 The absorbency is so high that you’ll be dry within minutes.
+So if you want to purchase diapers (1) to protect your baby.

 - No matter how messy the baby gets, you can count on best diapers to clean up their mess and yours.
 Just turn that diaper over and use its absorbent power to wipe away all those solids with one swipe.
 The built-in “Strips” inside make it easy for even wet spills to be cleaned right off of your floor too.